reflectoring/reflectoring.github.io/content/blog/2020/2020-09-05-spring-boot-docker.md

 date: 2020-09-05T06:00:00
 modified: 2020-09-05T06:00:00
 authors: [pratikdas]
-excerpt: "We will look at containerizing Spring Boot applications with cloud-native Buildpacks and Docker and how to optimize the containerized image by enabling layering and extracting the application in a separate layer."
+description: "We will look at containerizing Spring Boot applications with cloud-native Buildpacks and Docker and how to optimize the containerized image by enabling layering and extracting the application in a separate layer."
 image: images/stock/0080-containers-1200x628-branded.jpg
 url: spring-boot-docker
 ---